Teaching Fellowship Program & Opportunities for 2017-2018

 - A résumé which includes the following —your academic study; your experience in teaching; your experience in boarding life; your experience in coaching or sports, service work or experience in the performing arts;

 - The names, telephone numbers and emails of three references;

 - An official transcript from your college or university, including a transcript for any graduate work you may have done;

 Teaching Fellowships are posted for the upcoming year based on the teaching opportunities the School anticipates having available.
 Student pre-registration for the following year’s courses are a significant factor, as are other staffing considerations.
 Postings may occur on an ongoing basis from early February to early summer, as course pre-registration and other staffing considerations develop.
 Once the need for a Teaching Fellow in a specific discipline has been established, the department and division heads will review all completed applications.
 Academic department heads will contact candidates directly if they wish to pursue the applicant’s candidacy.

 We fully respect the fact that candidates are eager to learn of the status of their applications, but we regret that we cannot attend to such inquiries by telephone.
-If you have a question about your application, please write an email to Patricia Aliquo, Assistant to Ben Snyder, Head of Upper School.
+If you have a question about your application, please write an email to Patricia Aliquo, assistant to Head of Upper School, Michael Denning.